Ben 10

-Ben 10 is an American science fiction superhero media franchise conceived by Man of Action and owned by The Cartoon Network, Inc. The franchise, mainly consisting of animated series produced by Cartoon Network Studios, revolves around a young boy named Ben Tennyson, who discovers the Omnitrix — a high-tech, extraterrestrial device shaped like a wristwatch.
+Ben 10 is an American science fiction superhero media franchise conceived by Man of Action and owned by The Cartoon Network, Inc. division of Warner Bros.
+Discovery.
+The franchise, mainly consisting of animated series produced by Cartoon Network Studios, revolves around a young boy named Ben Tennyson, who discovers the Omnitrix—a high-tech, extraterrestrial device shaped like a wristwatch.
 This remarkable gadget contains the DNA of various alien species, allowing Ben to transform into them at will.
-Initially, the Omnitrix features ten alien transformations, but over time, Ben gains the ability to unlock additional species.
+Initially, the Omnitrix features ten alien transformations (hence the name of the series), but over time, Ben gains the ability to unlock additional species.

-The franchise began with the animated series Ben 10 (2005–2008), which was followed by its sequels Ben 10: Alien Force (2008–2010), Ben 10: Ultimate Alien (2010–2012), and Ben 10: Omniverse (2012–2014), all sharing the same continuity.
-A reboot series, also titled Ben 10, was released from 2016 to 2021, set in its own continuity, with a 44-minute finale special serving as a crossover with the first four series.
+The franchise began with an animated series titled Ben 10 (2005–2008), which was followed by its sequels Ben 10: Alien Force (2008–2010), Ben 10: Ultimate Alien (2010–2012), and Ben 10: Omniverse (2012–2014), all sharing the same continuity.
+The reboot series, also titled Ben 10, was released from 2016 until 2021, set in a new continuity, with a 44-minute finale special serving as a crossover with the first four series.
 The franchise also includes five films (three animated and two live-action), numerous video games, and crossovers with other two Cartoon Network series, Generator Rex (2010–2013) and The Secret Saturdays (2008–2010).
 It has garnered considerable critical acclaim, securing three Emmy Awards, and ranks as Cartoon Network's second-longest existing franchise.
 Furthermore, Ben 10 has inspired a line of toys produced initially by Bandai for the franchise's first four series and later by Playmates Toys for the reboot.
-The Ben 10 franchise is one of the highest-grossing media franchises of all time.
+Ben 10 is one of Cartoon Network's most commercially successful franchises.